 Craft Beer Kings, a Los Angeles-based retailer and beer club, is perhaps the most well-rounded in the game.
 The online shop’s selection is impressive—you can peruse a boatload of different beers, along with meads, ciders, seltzers, wines, snacks, and more—and the variety doesn’t end there.

-On the subscription front, Craft Beer Kings offers over a dozen different themed clubs that together cater to every kind of craft beer enthusiast out there, and you’ll find IPAs in at least four of them.
+On the subscription front, Craft Beer Kings offers almost a dozen different themed clubs that together cater to every kind of craft beer enthusiast out there, and you’ll find IPAs in at least four of them.
 Whether you opt for the general IPA club or Hazy IPAs, or a combination box (choose from the IPAs and Sours or Stouts and IPAs monthly subscription plan), you know you’ll be getting a fresh and fun assortment of 16-ounce cans each month based on your tastes.

 Each of these clubs offers a choice of six- or 12-can boxes, except the Hazy IPAs club, which only offers a six-can option.
 Six-can shipments are roughly $60 (about $10 per can) and 12-can boxes are around $100 (approximately $8 per can).